Aliases for CAPN10 Gene

 GeneCards Summary for CAPN10 Gene

 CAPN10 (Calpain 10) is a Protein Coding gene.
 Diseases associated with CAPN10 include diabetes mellitus, noninsulin-dependent 1 and polycystic ovary syndrome.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
-GO annotations related to this gene include cytoskeletal protein binding and SNARE binding.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
+GO annotations related to this gene include cytoskeletal protein binding and calcium-dependent cysteine-type endopeptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot for CAPN10 Gene

 Calcium-regulated non-lysosomal thiol-protease which catalyze limited proteolysis of substrates involved in cytoskeletal remodeling and signal transduction.
 May play a role in insulin-stimulated glucose uptake.

 Calpains are a group of calcium-sensitive cysteine proteases that are ubiquitously expressed in mammals.
 Structurally, calpains contain two subunits; an 80 kDa catalytic subunit and a 28 kDa regulatory subunit that functions as a chaperone to stabilize the 80 kDa structure.